math-boy11/Jellyfin-MetaCopy/README.md

 - serverUrl: The URL of your Jellyfin server.
 Make sure it does not have a slash at the end.
 - apiKey: Create an API key in the Jellyfin admin dashboard (Dashboard -> API Keys)
 - userId: The ID of any user that has access to both items
-- sourceItemId: The ID of your source item
+- sourceItemIds: The list of source item IDs
-- targetItemId: The ID of your target item
+- targetItemIds: The list of target item IDs
 - copyImages: Whether or not to copy the item images

 Example: